biona001/GhostKnockoffGWAS/docs/src/man/examples.md

 **Explanation for intermediate outputs**:

-+ `GhostKnockoffGWAS` first prints the user-specified parameters in the analysis.
++ CIT-Lasso first prints the user-specified parameters in the analysis.
 Verify that they are correct.
 + Next we print the output of `count_matchable_snps`.
 It is essentially matching user supplied Z scores to the pre-computed knockoff data and counting how many SNPs can be matched.
 This information will be used to quantify the level shrinkage in Lasso regression.
 + Then for each region, it will try to analyze the genome in quasi-independent regions, e.g.
 ```